squiroga8/squiroga8.github.io/_posts/2019-11-08-an_intro_to_hypothesis_testing.markdown

 ![](https://imgur.com/HQJJ9Dk.png)

 As you can very clearly see, the F-stat produced from the ANOVA test is the same as the T-stat produced earlier.
 This is because an ANOVA F-test between two categories is the same as performing a 2-tailed T-Test.
 Phew!
-Another minor victory :)